OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 # System Configuration

-Before you continue with the integration, you must first configure codebeamer/codebeamerX system in {{ spaceName }}.
+Before you continue with the integration, you must first configure codebeamer/codebeamer X system in {{ spaceName }}.

 Click [System Configuration](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.